phamthikimnhung/Telecom-Customer-Churn_PowerBI/README.md

 ### 2. Churn Reason
  * In every region, competitors regarding either offers or devices (45.51%) is the most common churn reason, followed by the attitude of supporters (16.22%) and Dissatisfaction (16.17%)
  * Top 3 churn reason is competitors made better offer or devices, and the attitude of the support person
- ## V. Insight
- ### 1. Overall:
-* The figure of churn rate is ~ 26.8% (1769/6687) showing that churn rate is a significant issue in the company.
-It is higher than the average churn rate (22%) in the Telecom industry (according to Statista, 2022)   --> A signal for the company to take action on the churn issue
-* Gender is mostly equal -> No notable issues .
-* Age: Old adulthood (35-64)  is the highest rate of total chuners (49.16%)  --> More actions are needed for people aged 35-64.
-* Contract type:  the monthly package dominates others in the number of churn users.
-It is noticeable that the structure of churn by paying package between all users and churners is significantly different, which means that there may be some problems with the Month-to-Month package.
-* Payment method : The same fact is detected when exploring churn by payment method, with direct debit as the most popular paying method of churners.
-* Location:  WV and OH states have higher churn rates than others.
-Even avg of customer service calls is higher than the average overall call compare to others.
-### 2. Churn Reason
-* In every region, competitors regarding either offers or devices (45.51%) is the most common churn reason, followed by the attitude of supporters (16.22%) and Dissatisfaction (16.17%)
-* Top 3 churn reason is competitors made better offer or devices, and the attitude of the support person
 ## VI.
 Recommendation
 * As churn is a concerning problem for the company, further research should be conducted to investigate churn signals in order to early detect churners and take immediate actions before they actually churn.
 * Perform competitor analysis to define our pricing model and packages, as well as product features.
 This will involve R&D improvements, such as enhancing old features and creating new ones, and defining a unique selling point that cannot be easily replicated by other suppliers.